Tony Huge

 If you’re ready to optimize your hormones and reclaim your edge, here’s what to do next:

 1. Get Tested: Baseline bloodwork is non-negotiable.
 Total T, free T, E2, thyroid, and cortisol.
 Know where you stand.
+Use my guide on DIY hormone testing to track your levels.

 2. Find a Doc: Look for an anti-aging or functional medicine specialist open to HRT.
 Avoid old-school endos who think 300 ng/dL is “fine.”